wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-publishing-a-cloud-service.md

 ## Update a Web Role as Part of the Development and Testing Cycle

-If your app’s backend infrastructure is stable, but the web roles need more frequent updating, you can use Web Deploy to update only a web role in your project.
-This is handy when you don’t want to rebuild and redeploy the backend worker roles, or if you have multiple web roles and you want to update only one of the web roles.
+If your app's backend infrastructure is stable, but the web roles need more frequent updating, you can use Web Deploy to update only a web role in your project.
+This is handy when you don't want to rebuild and redeploy the backend worker roles, or if you have multiple web roles and you want to update only one of the web roles.

 ### Requirements